Saturday, July 26, 2025

 32GB RAM Upgrade

 Gaming computers are known for not just gaming, but also taking care of business.
 I am having fun with my gaming computer.
 I was able to stream and MultiVersus well and all that stuff that the GPU and CPU I'm having are powerful enough to play every game well.
 However, there was only one flaw I had at the time; not enough RAM.
-What this means is that I didn't have enough RAM to play memory-intensive games as I had 8GB RAM.
+What this means is that I didn't have enough RAM to play memory-intensive games as I had 8GB RAM at the time.
 This amount is the bare minimum, but only runs older and less-demanding titles well.

 You see, I am a part of the gaming community and that ignited my love for gaming.
 I went to Amazon to look for another gaming computer and I have decided to let it go and stick with playing less memory-intensive games.
 But fast forward into today, I have noticed that I can be able to remove a pair of 4GB RAM sticks that add up to 8GB RAM and replace them with the pair that contains the higher amount of RAM and I had the money and tools to do so, so what's stopping me?